alixmatthews/Pcitrea_fm_microbes/README.md

   - 08_RPCA: run RPCA analyses
   - 09_R: plotting and analyses run in R (e.g., 'pretty plots,' dietR)
   - 10_Maaslin: differential abundance analyses
-  - 11_FUNguild: predictive functional analyses
+  - 11_FUNguild: predictive functional analyses (removed, but available upon request)

 ## Individual subdirectory READMEs
 Each subdirectory has a dedicated README file providing more detailed information, such as the scripts used to generate results/output files, analysis guidelines, data formats, as well as variable definitions.
 Please consult these individual READMEs for specific instructions related to each component of this repo.